How to manage employees with a critical illness

-Employers have a duty of care for their employees.
-They are responsible for the health and safety of their employees.
+Employers have a duty of care to their employees.
+They are responsible for the health and safety of their employees whilst they are at work.
 This includes mental health as well as physical health.

 Awareness and support programmes

-Companies should be aware of benefits and support programmes to help their employees.
-This could be an occupational health or employee assistance programme as well as benefits such as occupational sick pay, death-in-service, income protection and critical illness cover.
+Companies should be aware of any benefits and support programmes to help their employees.
+This could be an occupational health or employee assistance programme or benefits such as occupational sick pay, death-in-service, income protection and critical illness cover.